turtleion/PySimpleInput/README.md

-# PySimpleInput | v0.0.5 Rev. 1
+# PySimpleInput | v0.0.5 Rev. 2

 Hi!
 Let me introduce *PySimpleInput*

-This library still on development progress.
+This library is still on development progress.
-    if you found a bugs, report it to me at [PySimpleInput Github Issues](https://github.com/turtleion/PySimpleInput/issues)
+    if you've found a bugs, report it to me at [PySimpleInput Github Issues](https://github.com/turtleion/PySimpleInput/issues)

 # Installation
 You can install PySimpleInput with pip or using .whl